pulsar-client/Vermilion-MODIFIED-/README.md

 Plans For #A-V: 2.0

 External:
-Make a proper update log.
+- Make a proper update log. = ➖

-Make a main loadstring.
+- Make a main loadstring. = ➖

 Script:
-Add Better Graphics.
+- Add Better Graphics. = ➖

-Replace the phrases of the script.
+- Replace the phrases of the script. = ➖

-Add Better Ambience.
+- Add Better Ambience.= ➖

-Add 5th move.
+- Add 5th move. = ➖

-Add custom player avatar.
+- Add custom player avatars. = ➖

+# Sign meanings!

+- ➕ = Completed.
+- ➖ = Incomplete/To be completed.
+- ➗ = In-progress currently.

 # I got the best motivation to continue this shit.